napudumaran/Learning-Documentation-and-Projects/notes/expanded/NMAP_Writeup.md

 - `-sX` -Xmas Scan (Testing for host reactions to abnormal flag combinations)
 - `-sF` -FIN Scan (Testing for simple firewalls)

+## Interpreting Output

 ## Why not just use all the scans?

-#### "Theoretically, the action of deleting logs will always be recorded, and the action of deleting the log that logs the delete, will always be recorded"
+#### "*Theoretically, the action of deleting logs will always be recorded, and the action of deleting the log that logs the delete, will always be recorded*"

 Every action made on or against a system leaves a trace, and leaving a trace is the equivalent of signalling a threat.
 The caveat is that some people dedicate time and effort to removing as many traces as possible, but when it comes to `nmap`, that’s a different conversation.

 With `nmap`, the goal for an attacker is to gather as much information as possible without setting off alarms.
 This is why we have "stealthy" scans like `-sS` compared to louder scans such as `sT`.
 Some methods of evading detection even include methods such as the "low and slow" approach, where a single scan is stretched over days or weeks to avoid triggering alerts.

-In the game of attack and defense, the best defense ends the attack before it begins, and the best attack meets no defense at all.
+#### "*In the game of attack and defense, the best defense ends the attack before it begins, and the best attack meets no defense at all.*"